mingatgithub/ech2o-iso/Documentation/source/Setup.rst

     asc2map -a --clone base.map dem.asc dem.map

-This command indicates that we are importing an ascii file named into the PCRaster format with name , that the imported file has ArcInfo ascii grid format and that we are cloning the geometry of our base.map.
+This command indicates that we are importing an ascii file named ``dem.asc`` into the PCRaster format with name ``dem.map``, that the imported file has ArcInfo ascii grid format and that we are cloning the geometry of our base.map.

 Display the map to check it has been correctly imported